hengluchang/deep-news-summarization/README.md

-# easy-textsum
+# newsum
-Text summarization using encoder-decoder LSTM with attention mechanism in TensorFlow
+News summarization using encoder-decoder LSTM with attention mechanism in TensorFlow